backand/angular2bknd-sdk/README.md

 2. Create

-    this.backandService.postItem('todo', { name: this.name, description: this.description})
+    this.backandService.create('todo', { name: this.name, description: this.description})
         .subscribe(
                 data => {
                 },